 Psychiatric diagnoses are the medical establishment’s framework of understanding brought to the patient’s framework of understanding.
-It is useful to the degree that it might offer clarity, vocabulary and nomenclature that can be shared between patients and care-givers.
+It is useful to the degree that it might offer clarity, concepts and nomenclature that can be shared between patients and care-givers.
 However, to impose this framework upon a patient so that his or her individual experience, history of particular causes of distress and particular meaning are obscured or subjugated is where the psychiatric framework loses its usefulness as a tool for helping patients access real help.
 ‘Therapies’ that simply reinforce the illness model by standardising patient experiences as ‘symptoms’ serve to stigmatise distress even further, obscuring or destroying the inherent meaning within distress itself.
 Doing so blinds us to the fact that emotional and mental distress are, in fact, human expressions of human suffering, not symptoms to be eliminated by any means necessary.
 Emotional and mental suffering, as we all know in our common sense, tends to have their foundations in real world events for that particular person.

 Distress as Human Expression, Not Medical Symptom